CliffS/ikea-tradfri/README.md

   colour temperature and 100 is the warmest.

-  Reading the property will return "white", "warm" or "glow" if its value matches one of those settings (1, 62 and 97, respectively) or it will return the current value.
+  Reading the property will return "white", "warm" or "glow" if its value matches one of those settings (1, 62 or 97, respectively) or it will return the current value.

 ```coffeescript